jackgilbride999/Telecommunications/README.md

 A series of projects to research and develop concepts in Telecommunications.

 ## [Publish-Subscribe Protocol](Publish-Subscribe)
 A Java implementation of a Publish-Subscribe protocol, which uses datagrams to communicate between a Subscriber, a Broker and a Publisher.
-The report detailing the research and development outcomes is [here](Publish-Subscribe/Publish-Subscribe-Report.pdf).
+The report detailing the research and development outcomes is found [here](Publish-Subscribe/Publish-Subscribe-Report.pdf).

 ## [OpenFlow Custom Implementation](Openflow-Custom-Implementation)
 A custom Java implementation of the OpenFlow Software Defined Networking protocol.
 The report detailing the research and development outcomes is found [here](Openflow-Custom-Implementation/OpenFlow-Report.pdf).